thoughtworksarts/EmoPy/README.md

 Predictions ideally perform well on a diversity of datasets, illumination conditions, and subsets of the standard 7 emotion labels (happiness, anger, fear, surprise, disgust, sadness, calm/neutral) seen in FER research.
 Some good example public datasets are the [Extended Cohn-Kanade](http://www.consortium.ri.cmu.edu/ckagree/) and [FER+](https://github.com/Microsoft/FERPlus).

+## Requirements

+EmoPy runs using Python 3, theoretically on any Python-compatible OS.
+We tested EmoPy using Python 3.6.3 on OSX.

+Python is compatible with multiple operating systems.
+If you would like to use EmoPy on another OS, please convert these instructions to match your target environment.
+Let us know how you get on, and we will try to support you and share you results.

 ## Installation

 To get started, clone the directory and open it in your terminal.